Thursday, June 7, 2012

 High tide Avon River looked OK, ducks & Canada geese swam downstream towards Kerrs Reach.

-CERA minister Brownlee wanted to straighten Avon River by Kerrs Reach, to encourage water sports back again.
-(He would tout that again in Dec 2013.
-That delusion morphed into making Christchurch the "Sports Capital."
-Later choristers wanted a new, rowers' lake formed after red zone, Horseshoe Lake demolitions.
-Never mind Kerrs Reach, rowing club house rebuilds).
+CERA minister Brownlee wanted to straighten Avon River by Kerrs Reach to encourage the return of water-sports.
+(He would tout that again in December 2013.
+That morphed into making Christchurch the "Sports Capital."
+Later choristers wanted a new, rowers' lake formed after red-zone Horseshoe Lake demolitions.
+Never mind Kerrs Reach's rowing club-house rebuilds).

-Mon 10.06.12.
-The Press business section reported the farcical, new housing situation: "The first 3 months of this year saw local councils issue consents for just 60 new homes in the region, double the 30 issued in the last quarter 2011, according to Statistics New Zealand...
+Monday 10.06.12.
+The Press business section reported the farcical new-housing situation: "The first 3 months of this year saw local councils issue consents for just 60 new homes in the region, double the 30 issued in the last quarter 2011, according to Statistics New Zealand...

-In 2013 Brownlee would use the consents debacle to kick Council's ass.
-Mayor Parker & town clerk Marryatt were responsible for bldg consents processing & despite the housing crisis, did nothing to speed up bldg consents processing.
+In 2013 Brownlee would use the consents debacle to chastise Council.
+Mayor Parker & town clerk Marryatt were responsible for building consents processing & despite the housing-crisis didn't speed up building consents processing.

 07.06.12.
 Snowy, red zone housing, Avonside Dr